Farlos3/Text-Summarization/README.md

 Use the Groq API once more to generate a final comprehensive summary from the concatenated chunk summaries.

 ## Future plan
-How to Discourse Analysis and Find Discourse Structure
+- Discourse Analysis and Find Discourse Structure
+- Graph theory